 To allow a graceful transition for applications moving from core text rendering to the Render extension, Xft can use either the core rendering requests or the Render extension for text.
-See the section on FreeType support in Xft for instructions on configuring X11R6.8.2 to use an existing FreeType installation.
+See the section on FreeType support in Xft for instructions on configuring X11R6.9/X11R7.0 to use an existing FreeType installation.

 The Xft library uses configuration files, /etc/fonts/fonts.conf and /etc/fonts/local.conf, which contains information about which directories contain font files and also provides a sophisticated font aliasing mechanism.
-Documentation for that file is included in the Xft(3), fontconfig(3) and fonts.conf(4) man pages.
+Documentation for that file is included in the Xft(3) man page.